google-github-actions/run-gemini-cli/examples/workflows/gemini-cli/README.md

 ## Configuration

-The Gemini CLI system prompt, located in the `prompt` input, defines the Gemini AI's role and instructions.
+The Gemini CLI system prompt is defined in the `gemini-cli.toml` file.
 You can edit this prompt to, for example:

 - Change its persona or primary function.
 - Add project-specific guidelines or context.